SOCAP22 Is Back in Person: Join Us at the Impact Movement's Flagship Event

 In December 2020, we sent an email asking all the SOCAP20 in-person attendees how they wanted to use their credit.
 The options were to get a SOCAP21 and Integrate21 Virtual ticket and a discount for SOCAP22, or to get a SOCAP22 ticket.

-We will send out an email to SOCAP20 attendees with either a discount code or a SOCAP22 registration confirmation early December 2021, depending on what you chose.
+We sent out an email to SOCAP20 attendees with either a discount code or a SOCAP22 registration confirmation early December 2021, depending on what you chose, and SOCAP20 ticket holders got an email in December with either the discount code or the ticket.
+Fill out this form to update your information or transfer your ticket.

 Note that if you opted out of our marketing emails or if you changed emails since you bought your SOCAP2o ticket, you may not be receiving our emails.
 Please contact [email protected] to update your information or with any question about your ticket.